 The purpose of this isn’t to tell you the class to take, the book to read, or the bar to go to.
 There’s no formula to break into the film industry.
 Do I have recommendations?
 Of course I do.
 And I’ll share them.
-But will any one thing I say, get you a job?
+But will any one thing I say, guarantee you an acting job?
 Nope.
 Not in the least.
 If you gamble your last penny on an opinion of mine, consider it gone.

 When I leave Los Angeles, and talk to those elusive characters who know nothing of the film industry, I like to point out that outside of this town – everyone thinks success in film requires 90% luck.
 Okay, I’ll be fair – they think it’s 80% luck.
 Getting that one opportunity to let you shine – that’s the main struggle.
 Finding an open door, an open mind, an open ear – THAT’S the golden nugget we’re all fighting to find.

-I truly believe that everyone gets one shot.
-You get one shot, one opportunity (thank you Eminem) to seize everything you ever wanted.
-Meaning – I believe, that everyone gets a door opened for them, at some point in their career.
+I truly believe, that everyone gets a door opened for them, at some point in their career.
 However – you may not realize that door was opened.
 You may have been too scared to walk through that door.
 You may have fallen through the door.
 You may have walked through that door, and declared “I’m here!” and never gone anywhere after that.
 But that door should have been just an opening for you to take off running.

 Let me explain what I mean by that.
 You may have been offered an opportunity to star in something, and you turned it down, because it didn’t look right.
 Maybe it was a theater opportunity, while you were focusing on co-star auditions.
 Maybe it was a short film, or a student film, when you decided you were only going to focus on network projects.
 Maybe it was a weird little web series, but you’d decided you were only doing drama, because your comedy didn’t always land the way you wanted it to.
 But those could have been launching points.
 You never know what is going to take off.
 Judge the projects you do, by the quality of the filmmakers.
 Not the media outlet, not image you want to present of yourself.
 More often than not – you’ll discovers skills you never thought you had, because you’d never had the opportunity to flex those muscles.